Amitābha: Triads and bodhisattva retinues

-When not depicted alone, Amitābha is often portrayed with two assistant bodhisattvas, usually Avalokiteśvara on the right and Mahāsthāmaprāpta on the left.
-This iconography is known as an "Amitābha triad".
+Amitābha is often portrayed with two assistant bodhisattvas.
+In East Asian Buddhism, they are usually Avalokiteśvara on the right and Mahāsthāmaprāpta on the left.
+This convention is known as an "Amitābha triad".
 The Amitābha triad likely originated in Gandhara, and is especially common in Chinese, Japanese, and Korean art.
+Famous Japanese examples include the Yamada-den Amida Triad, Tachibana Shrine, and the Seiryō-ji Triad, all national treasures.

 According to Katsumi Tanabe, Gandhāran Buddhist art also depicted Amitābha in four other lesser known triads: